nadaelbeyali/Mcu_binge_optimizer/README.md

 ### Why This Matters for Disney+
 Modern streaming platforms rely on efficient metadata sorting to drive recommendation engines.
 This project demonstrates an understanding of how to structure "Binge-Watch" logic to increase user engagement on a digital platform.

----
-*Developed as part of a Digital Media Portfolio for the Disney Professional Internship program.*